Skip to Main Content

 Finding Local Law

-Many local governments have three branches: legislative (such as council or commission), executive (such as a mayor, agencies, and/or departments), and judicial (such as district or municipal courts with limited jurisdiction).
+Many local governments have three branches: legislative (such as councils or commissions), executive (such as mayors, agencies, and/or departments), and judicial (such as district or municipal courts with limited jurisdiction).
 Local government websites often contain a wealth of information about the county or municipality, such as codes, forms, and how-tos, as well as contact information for government offices and officials.
 Phone calls may get a better response than an email.

 In addition to the local government's website, local codes may be found on one of several websites.
 (Tip: An internet search for "[municipality name] code" or "[municipality name] ordinances" often is the best bet for finding them.)
 Local code databases include Municode, General Code: eCode360, and American Legal Publishing.
 Codes may be drafted by the local government or may be based on model codes.